amos-kipngetich-korir/Lorem-Motus/Electrical team/Battery Pack.md

 **Total mass=2320kg**

-Rolling force --the friction to be overcome...this is based on the standard assalt road
+Rolling force --the friction to overcome...this is based on the standard assalt road

 $Fr=cr*m*g$